rajaganaa/rajaganaa.github.io/index.md

       <h2 class="contact-heading">Ready to build<br/>at <span>Google scale.</span></h2>
       <p class="contact-sub">
         Most candidates bring a degree.
-I bring 9+ years of engineering under real-world pressure, a filed patent, a live Azure deployment, an IEEE paper under review, an ORCID researcher identity, and a Google Scholar profile — all delivered while completing an M.Tech in AI with a 9.6 CGPA.
+I bring 9+ years of engineering under real-world pressure, 2+ years of freelance AI delivery under <strong>AI Vision</strong> (Udyam Reg: UDYAM-TN-02-0483528), a live billed product at <strong>anbuclinic.me</strong>,
+        a filed patent, an IEEE paper under review, an ORCID researcher identity, and a Google Scholar profile — all while completing an M.Tech in AI with a 9.6 CGPA.
-        If you're building infrastructure that has to work at scale, I already think that way.
+        <br/><br/>
+        <em style="color:var(--green);">You can verify the product right now: anbuclinic.me is live.</em>
       </p>
       <div style="display:flex;gap:1rem;flex-wrap:wrap;">
         <a class="btn-primary" href="mailto:rajaganaa@gmail.com">send me an email →</a>